apramhaas/Backup-Monitor/README.md

 1. **Minimum Backup Sets:** Ensures that there are a minimum number of backup sets available in the specified path.
 If a number smaller than `minBackupSets` is found and the last backup is not older than 25 hours, no alarm is generated because it is assumed that it is a new archive and needs to be filled with enough backups first.

 2. **Backup Frequency:** Detects the backup frequency pattern based on timestamps and checks if the latest backup aligns with the determined pattern.
+An alarm is generated if the time difference between backups deviates by more than 30% from the calculated median.

 3. **Backup Size:** Checks if the size of the latest backup is within an acceptable range based on the sizes of previous backups.
+An alarm is generated if the size of the latest backup deviates by more than 30% from the calculated median size of previous backups.

 ## Configuration and Parameters